TaniaCruzado/TaniaCruzado/README.md

 - 👀 I’m interested in in knowing professional and generating friendship
 - 🌱 I’m currently learning learning about agile methodologies
 - 💞️ I’m looking to collaborate on tips in HR recruit
-- 📫 How to reach me sole.cruzado ( Instagram)
+- 📫 How to reach me www.linkedin.com/in/taniacruzado

 <!---
 TaniaCruzado/TaniaCruzado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.